You can get that feeling in a half-day away from urbanity, and then you’ll crave a week or more getting lost in the heart of the hills.

 The stunning gardens

 The Wye Valley is an incredible spot for nature, so it’s unsurprising that many gardens around here are worth a day's wallow.
 Make Dewstow Gardens the first on your list, where an exceptional labyrinth of underground grottoes, tunnels and sunken ferneries was buried under thousands of tonnes of soil just after WW2.
 They were rediscovered and restored in 2000, and now boast tropical glasshouses, rock gardens, ponds and an alpine garden.
-If Dewstow has sown some seeds in your mind, there are more gardens in the Wye Valley and Vale of Usk to explore too.

 The ancient history